nmaich/midilab/README.md

 ~~~

 - $input =  note or cc number that the rule should react to eg. 22
-- $key1 = key being sent when a negative (data2) value is received eg. "Backspace"
+- $key1 = key being sent when a negative (value) value is received eg. "Backspace"
-- $key2 = key being sent out when a positive (data2) value is received eg. "Enter"
+- $key2 = key being sent out when a positive (value) value is received eg. "Enter"

 To get a little more complex there are additional (optional) parameters you can use to send out key combinations: